Causes and Effects of Water Pollution

 - Affects Food chain: Water contamination may have a significant influence on the food chain.
 It upsets the food chain.
 Cadmium and lead are two hazardous chemicals that enter the food chain via animals (fish when ingested by animals and people) and can continue to disturb at greater levels.

-- Groundwater contamination: Pesticides and fertilisers used in agricultural production pollute groundwater as well as our ecology.
+- Groundwater contamination: Pesticides and fertilizers used in agricultural production pollute groundwater as well as our ecology.
 If this groundwater is directly delivered to our home via bore-wells or tube-wells, it will cause a multitude of health issues.

 - Affects Human Health: Pollution affects humans, and faecal matter in water sources can cause illnesses such as hepatitis.
 Poor drinking water treatment and contaminated water can always lead to an epidemic of infectious illnesses like cholera.